Category: Her Space

 Here is some of that wisdom…

-When A Marriage Is Failing, Take These 3 Steps
+When Your Marriage Is Failing, Take These 3 Steps

 Do you feel like begging?
 Don’t.

-There is a time to boldly and confidently declare your wants, but at this point of marriage collapse, we have way too much fear and anxiety in our blood for our actions to not wreak of desperation.
+There is a time to boldly and confidently declare your wants, but at this point of marriage collapse, you have way too much fear and anxiety in your blood for your actions not to reek of desperation.

 We can only work on one thing, and that is ourselves.

-This means we need to grow the biggest pair of balls we’ve ever had and let the version of the relationship we’ve been feeding in our heads go.
+You need to grow the biggest pair of balls you’ve ever had and let the version of the relationship you’ve been feeding in your head go.

 That means dropping the idea that she’s a total bitch or that she’s your “one and only”.

-What we want in life can never be created from a place of fear.
+What we want in life can never be created from a place of fear, demanding, or chasing.

 Things like love, affection, and a deep relationship cannot be white-knuckled into existence.